User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 COMPANY OVERVIEW

-Kinkofa saw an opportunity to preserve cultural traditions and empower younger generations by simplifying how Black family reunions are planned
+Kinkofa aimed to preserve cultural traditions and empower younger generations by making Black family reunion planning simpler and more inclusive

 Drive subscriber growth and engagement in Kinkofa’s broader offerings